CookieTheory/rsa-aes-encryption-decryption-qtcpp/README.md

 ## Installation

-Please download one of the binaries from the TBA[Releases]() page.
+Please download one of the binaries from the [Releases](https://github.com/CookieTheory/rsa-aes-encryption-decryption-qtcpp/releases) page.
 Currently available platforms are Windows and Linux with Mac support coming soon.
 If you would like to build `rsa-aes-encryption-decryption-qtcpp` from source instead, see TBA[BUILDING.md]().

 ## Usage